saifshahriar/dwm-saif/README.md

 - underline tags      - Underline below a tag.
 - vanitygaps          - Adds gapps around the windows.
 - xrdb                - Read colors from xresources.
 For this patch to work, run the command `xrdb -load <path-to-xresources>`

+**Optional Patches:** These are some optional patches that comes separately and are not applied by default.
+If you need them you can simply `git apply <patch-name>.patch` or you can use the standard `patch` command.
+- bidi.patch          - Adds proper support for Right-To-Left languages. (such as Farsi, Arabic or Hebrew)
+- noemoji.patch       - Disables coloured text and emojis in the title bar.
+There is a LibXft bug that causes DWM to crash whenever any emoji is being displayed in the title bar.
+Currently it has been fixed.
+So, treat this as a legacy code for older systems.
+- touchpad.patch      - Touchpad support for laptops.

 ## Xresources Settings
 This is an example for all the variables you can use to customize the colours of